HelpMe-Pls/Life-Engineering/Tips & Tools/English vocab.md

 geriatric (adj-n): an aged person, relating to, or appropriate for elderly people

 ==serendipity== (n): the fact of finding interesting or valuable things by chance

+tantalize (v): tease or torment by or as if by presenting something desirable to the view but continually keeping it out of reach